matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

     device, an `m.key.verification.cancel` message with `code` set to `m.accepted` is sent to the other devices
 - `reason` (string): human-readable reason for cancelling.
-This should only be used if the recieving client does not understand the code given.
+This should only be used if the recieving client does not understand the code given in the `code` property.

 Verification methods may define their own additional cancellation codes.
 Cancellation codes defined in the Matrix spec will begin with `m.`; other